sdcondon/FlUnit/docs/user-guide/getting-started.md

 As with any design, there are downsides.
 FlUnit's notable weaknesses include:

-- The baseline complexity of FlUnit tests is
+- The baseline complexity of FlUnit tests is greater than that of tests using a method-based framework.
 - The enforced test structure can make certain scenarios a little awkward.
   - Primarily, people have become stuck when getting to grips with FlUnit and trying to assert on objects that are neither the return value of the `When` clause nor any of the prerequisites referenced by it.
 There is a [simple pattern of usage](./useful-patterns.md#affected-object-graph-as-prerequisite) that can get you over this hurdle - but this is likely to be the main reason not to use FlUnit if you consider it too awkward.
   - Also consider what is needed to check the value of an out parameter.
 Ugly code..